wodby/docker4drupal/docs/index.md

 8. Optional: [configure domains](domains.md)
 9. Run containers: `docker-compose up -d`
 10. That's it!
 Your drupal website should be up and running at [http://drupal.docker.localhost:8000](http://drupal.docker.localhost:8000).
 If you need to run multiple projects simultaneously see [this article](multiple-projects.md)
+11. You can see status of your containers and their logs via portainer: [http://portainer.drupal.docker.localhost:8000](http://portainer.drupal.docker.localhost:8000)

 You can stop containers by executing:
 ```bash